Einstürzende Neubauten: 1980s

 During their first German tour, Mark Chung (previously the bass player with Abwärts) joined the group of musicians.
 This lineup lasted nearly 15 years.

 In 1983, Einstürzende Neubauten recorded their second album, Zeichnungen des Patienten O. T. ("Drawings of Patient O.T.").
 The title came from a 1974 book by Leo Navratil, describing the drawings of Oswald Tschirtner.
 The band also appeared as guest performers on Fad Gadget's "Collapsing New People" 7" single's B-side track Spoil The Child, recorded at Hansa Tonstudio, Berlin in November 1983.

-Also in 1983, Bargeld joined the band The Birthday Party (featuring Nick Cave and Mick Harvey) as a guitarist.
+Also in 1983, Bargeld joined The Birthday Party (featuring Nick Cave and Mick Harvey) in the studio, appearing as a guitarist on their track "Mutiny in Heaven".
 That group soon disbanded, but Bargeld became a longtime member of one of the bands that sprang from it, Nick Cave and the Bad Seeds (again featuring Cave and Harvey).
 Bargeld remained a full-time member of both Einstürzende Neubauten and Nick Cave and the Bad Seeds until 2003, when he quit the Bad Seeds in order to focus on Einstürzende Neubauten.

 In 1984, Einstürzende Neubauten, with guests including Genesis P-Orridge, Stevo Pearce, Frank Tovey and others, played a show titled The Concerto for Voices and Machinery at the ICA in London.
 After 20 minutes the venue halted the show when the band began to dig through the venue's stage with drills and jackhammers.
 1984 also saw the first release of a best-of and rarities compilation, Strategies Against Architecture '80–'83.

 The band's next album, Halber Mensch ("Half Man") in 1985, may be seen as a developmental breakthrough.
 Musical structure became more evident, and Bargeld's lyrics and, especially, his singing changed.
 He moved from shouted words and phrases toward organized, poetic melodies.

 The band played a show in Vancouver, Canada, to kick off its third North American tour.
 The performance was sponsored by the German Goethe Institute as part of the German contribution to Expo 86.
 Also scheduled to appear were Test Dept and Skinny Puppy, though not everyone was able to play.

 On the tour, the group's experimental and improvised live performance style occasionally caused difficulties with venue management and law enforcement.
 A performance at The Palladium in Manhattan ended after an improvised pyrotechnics display.
 The band ignited lighter fluid in a couple of metal pans, and management stopped the performance and cleared the venue.

 The one-hour film Halber Mensch (1986) by Sōgo Ishii documents Einstürzende Neubauten's visit to Japan in 1985.
 The next two albums, Fünf auf der nach oben offenen Richterskala ("Five on the open-ended Richterscale") in 1987 and Haus der Lüge ("House of the Lie") in 1989, were great successes in the United States and Japan.